Death Valley Facts

 - Its unique geology helps to make it one of the most astounding of such sites in the world.
 This makes it the driest, lowest, and hottest region found in North America.
 This stunning location itself contains features completely unique to this part of the globe.

-- Among them sits an area that holds a place in the record books.
+- Among them sits an area that holds a warm place in the record books.
 That’s the highly appropriately named Furnace Creek.
 That’s due to the fact that, in this location, in 1913, the highest air temperature ever recorded was reached; 134 F (56.7 C).

-- Yet another feature found within Death Valley holds a prominent position, at least in scientific circles.
+- Yet another feature found within the amazing Death Valley holds a prominent position, at least in scientific circles.
 This region is known by the unusual name of Badwater Basin.
 It has the lowest elevation in North America, at 282 ft (86 m) below sea level.

 - Its frequently dangerous, but still stark, beauty, also served it well.
 The desert region currently forms the cornerstone of the remarkable Death Valley National Park.
 This, in turn, comprises part of the Mojave and Colorado Deserts Biosphere Reserve.

 Death Valley Geology

 Death Valley remains considered to be one of the finest examples of its type of feature in the world.
 The area classifies among scientists as a basin and range configuration.
 The incredible area also sits at the extreme southern end of a trough known as Walker Lane.

 This trough, itself quite impressive, proceeds north into the state of Oregon.
 The magnificent valley also remains bisected by a slip fault system.
 Furnace Creek also flows into the remarkable valley.
 Eventually, however, this dries up in the sands of the valley floor.